 The Covid-19 pandemic, and measures to contain it, have slowed economic and social activity in the Group's geographical markets.
-While these conditions persist, the level of sales activity in affected markets has been, and will continue to be, adversely impacted through a reduction in travel and agency and bancassurance activity.
+While these conditions persist, the level of sales activity in affected markets has been, and will continue to be, adversely impacted through a reduction in travel and agency and bancassurance activity, which may be prolonged in markets which continue to rely on containment measures based on restrictions of movement rather than vaccine deployment.
 The impact to economic activity and employment levels may result in an elevated incidence of claims, lapses, or surrenders of policies, and some policyholders may choose to defer or stop paying insurance premiums or reduce deposits into retirement plans.
-Extended travel restrictions in particular may adversely impact product persistency in the Group's Asia business.
+The pandemic may also indirectly result in elevated claims and policy lapses or surrenders, and with some delay in time before being felt by the Group, due to factors such as policyholders deferring medical treatment during the pandemic, or policyholders lapsing or surrendering their policies on the expiry of grace periods for premium payments provided by the Group's businesses.
+Extended restrictions on movement in particular may adversely impact product persistency in the Group's Asia business.
 While these impacts to the Group have not been material to date, the full extent of the impact of the Covid-19 pandemic is currently highly uncertain and the Group's claims experience to date and its current insurance assumptions cannot be taken as an indicator of future potential experience from the Covid-19 pandemic which may deteriorate significantly and have a material adverse effect on Prudential's business, financial condition, results of operations and prospects.

-Disruption to Prudential's operations may result where its employees, or those of its service partners and counterparties, contract the coronavirus or are affected by travel restrictions; where office closures and other measures impacting working practices are effected, such as the imposition of remote working arrangements; and where quarantine requirements and isolation measures under local laws apply, and as a result of social distancing and/or other psychosocial impacts.
+Disruption to Prudential's operations may result where its employees, or those of its service partners and counterparties, contract the coronavirus or are affected by restrictions on movement; where office closures and other measures impacting working practices are effected, such as the imposition of remote working arrangements; and where quarantine requirements and isolation measures under local laws apply, and as a result of social distancing and/or other psychosocial impacts.
 While such measures are in place, there may be an increase in attempts to compromise IT systems through phishing and social engineering tactics.

 In some markets Prudential has implemented changes to its sales and distribution processes.
-These include virtual face-toface sales of its products and the online recruitment, training and, where possible, licensing of agents.
-Such changes may increase or introduce new operational and regulatory risks in particular those focused on customer outcomes and conduct.
+These include virtual face-to-face sales of its products and the online recruitment, training and, where possible, licensing of agents.
+Such changes may increase or introduce new operational and regulatory risks, in particular those focused on customer outcomes and conduct.
 A failure to implement appropriate governance and management of these new or incremental risks may adversely impact Prudential's reputation and brand and the results of its operations.
 In markets where the level of sales under these new processes is material or where such processes become permanent distribution channels, the commercial value of the Group's existing sale and distribution arrangements, such as bancassurance arrangements, may be adversely impacted.